artaurus/quantum-harmonic-oscillator/README.md

 V = np.zeros(n)
 V[a:b] = h
 ```
-The finite barrier potential generates pairs of eigenfunctions, as this method does not specify from which side the particle enters the system.
+This potential generates pairs of eigenfunctions, as the matrix method does not specify from which side the particle enters the system.

-## 4. the sine-squared function
+## 4. The sine-squared function
 ```
 V = np.sin(x)**2
 ```
-This potential generates eigenfunctions similar to those of an electron in the periodic potential of a lattice.
+This potential generates eigenfunctions similar to those of a particle in the periodic potential of a lattice.